-- Cars should enter the South Gate and proceed toward the Loading Zone (Lot B). - Cars should then line up in 2 rows beginning at the crosswalk (where orange cones are placed). - All engines must be turned off. - Orange cones will be placed behind the first 16 cars and all other cars should line up in 2 rows behind them. - Only the first 16 cars will be loaded and then, once all are loaded, this group of cars will be released. - The next 16 cars will then enter the loading zone and follow the same procedure. - If there are cars that are still missing passengers when we are ready to release a group of 16 cars, they will be instructed to swing around and get in line again.
+- Cars should enter the South Gate and proceed toward the Loading Zone. - Cars should then line up in 2 rows beginning at the crosswalk (where orange cones are placed). - All engines must be turned off. - If there are cars that are still missing passengers when we are ready to release a group, they will be instructed to swing around and get in line again.
 Please impress upon your children the importance of getting to the carpool line as quickly as possible. - Cell phone use is not permitted throughout the carpool procedure or while driving on campus.

-Note: It is unsafe to allow children to walk through the parking lot unattended.
+Important Note: It is unsafe to allow children to walk through the parking lot unattended.
 Please do not allow your children to wander through the parking lot; they should wait to be picked up in designated areas.